 Best time to see polar bears: July to August.

-Spying a protected musk ox on an expedition, for example, on our East Greenland Explorer, is a thrill.
-There are 80,000-12,000 musk ox in the Arctic.
-Witnessing their imposing size – both individually and as a pack – across the tundra feels magical, stirring some long-buried instincts.
+There are 80,000-120,000 of these mammals across the Arctic, so spying a protected musk ox on an expedition in Greenland is a thrill.
+Witnessing their imposing size – both individually and as a pack – from across the tundra feels magical, stirring some long-buried instincts.
 While we won’t get close enough to sniff the musky scent that gave them their name, you’ll be at a safe distance to ponder why they are called ox when they are, in fact, more closely related to goats.

 Best time to see musk ox: August to September.